-No matter if you’re looking for a job in Korea or your home country, of course you want to find the highest paying job you can get.
-And although teaching English in Korea is not bad money — even for entry-level teaching — there are very high paying teaching jobs in Korea that can be found if you know where to look.
-Most of the major chains will not be willing to pay you good money, but a select few boutique hagwons will be able to pay your bills, weekend trips to Tokyo and that soju addiction you picked up.
+No matter if you’re looking for a job in Korea or your home country, you most likely want to find the highest paying job you can get.
+And although teaching English in Korea is decent enough money for entry-level teachers, you can make even more money teaching English in Korea if you know where to look.
+Most of the major chains will not pay higher salaries, but boutique hagwons will pay enough to let you enjoy life with some savings at the end of every month.

-Easy… follow the money!
-For Seoul, where are all the rich kids?
-Gangnam.
-And for Gangnam, you want to go to Daechi-dong, the mecca of hagwons.
-There you will find boutique academies such as Chase Academy, Peai, and Hoyah Academy offering some of the highest paying jobs in Korea.
+Easy… Follow the money.
+In Seoul, that’s Gangnam, and in Gangnam, you’ll want to go to Daechi-dong, the mecca of hagwons (English acadamies).
+There you will find boutique academies such as Ian English, Chase Academy, Peai, and Hoyah Academy offering some of the highest paying jobs in Korea.
 Where else can you find these jobs?
-Apgujeong, Cheongdam, Samseong and Bundang are also some other areas you can go to earn this type of cash.
+Look in the affluent areas of Apgujeong, Cheongdam, Samseong and Bundang.

 Tip 2: These are not your typical conversation schools.
 See “What’s the Work Like?” below.

-Entry-level teaching jobs in Korea typically start around 2.1 Million won for approximately 8 hours a day.
-If you’re already working one of these entry-level jobs, you might not be so happy to know that you can make nearly double that for less time!
-There are numerous academies in Korea that offer close to 4 Million won a month, some for as less as 6 hours of work a day.
+Entry-level teaching jobs in Korea typically start around 2.0 million won for approximately 8 hours a day.
+The higher-paying teaching jobs in Korea start their salaries at 4 million won a month for entry level teachers, some for as few as 6 hours of work a day.
 Those are of course the cushiest of jobs (most places will have a normal 8–10 hour work day).
-If you don’t care about your freedom and are just hoping to make the most money possible, the highest paying jobs in Korea can offer upwards of 10 Million won a month (did anyone else hear a “WTF?!”).
-(Teachers at Hackers Education Group are known to make more than 10 Million won a month for long/hard work hours).
+If you are just hoping to make the most money possible, the highest paying jobs in Korea can offer upwards of 10 million won a month.
+(Teachers at Hackers Education Group are known to make more than 10 million won a month for long/hard work hours).

 What Are the Requirements?

-The most basic requirement for any academy in Korea also applies here: a Bachelors degree from a 4-year accredited university.
+The most basic requirement for any academy in Korea also applies here: a Bachelors degree from a 4-year accredited university, a background check and visa eligibility.
 For some of these top-tier academies, that’s about all you really need.
 Teaching experience obviously helps, but there are some teachers that are hired with no prior teaching experience (rare, but it does happen).

 Requirements really depend on the academy you’re applying to.
-Some require bi-lingual ability, others require a few years teaching experience.
-It’s all up to the individual schools to decide on their requisites.
+Some require bilingual ability, others require a few years teaching experience.
+It’s all up to the individual schools to decide what they want.

-Tip 1: Although many of these high paying academies do offer E-2 visa sponsorships, it seems the preference is to hire people with their own working visas for Korea.
+Tip 1: Many of these high paying academies do offer E-2 visa sponsorships, but they also prefer to hire people with their own working visas.

-Tip 2: Many of the high-paying academies in Korea value experience teaching debate classes.
+Tip 2: Many of the high-paying academies in Korea value experience teaching debate classes and SAT.

-Be prepared to work weekends.
-It’s typically part of the deal.
-Some places even require work on national holidays (but theres usually a fair trade off for vacation days).
-And if they’re paying you the big bucks, you’re going to actually have to work.
-That means that no more cruising through ABC’s like a hung-over zombie.
-You’re going to have to actually teach!
-Many of the students are highly motivated to learn, but it can be easier because the classes are usually all in English.
-It’s a lot of actual work, but rest assured, you will be compensated handsomely!
+Be prepared to work weekends as it’s typically part of the deal.
+Some places even require work on national holidays (but there’s usually a fair trade off for vacation days).
+Many of the students are highly motivated to learn, but teaching can be easier because the classes are usually all in English.
+It’s a lot of real work (that take teaching seriously), but rest assured, you will be compensated handsomely!

 Check out our friends at koreajobfinder.com to find a job in Korea!